The Divorce Threat List

 - How to react: First, the court will rarely order the sale of community assets.
 Instead, will encourage the parties to come to an agreement or will award the assets as evenly as possible and order an equalization payment to make up any difference.

 A full-service family law firm, Quinn & Dworakowski is the “go to” firm for clients facing contentious issues related to spousal and child support, child custody and visitation, as well as protecting clients’ high net worth estates.
-Experienced trial attorneys with a proven success record.
+Experienced divorce attorneys with a proven success record.